oracle-livelabs/pts/ai-agentics-mcp/lab1/lab1.md

 ## Task 5: Setting up Agent using LangChain

-This task details the process of setting up your AI agent using LangChain.
+This task details the process of setting up your AI agent using     .
 We will cover agent memory, LLM initialization, prompt template creation, and the overall agent initialization process.
 This section will focus on how the agent interacts with MCP-exposed tools.

 ### Agent Memory